runwayml/model-sdk/README.md

 ### Testing

 Automated tests for the Runway Model SDK are written using `pytest` and live in the `tests/` directory.
 We also provide support for code coverage via `pytest-cov`.
-Tests can be run in both Python 2.7 or Python 3 environments.

 ```bash
 ## Create and activate a python3 virtual environment if you need to.